Seahawks declare running backs Chris Carson and Carlos Hyde, and defensive end Benson Mayowa out for Rams game

 Hyde has played in just four games for Seattle after signing a one-year contract worth up to $2.75 million to add depth behind Carson, having earlier in the year missing two games with a shoulder injury.
 That contract included bonuses of $31.250 for every game Hyde is active.

-Harrison is now assured of making his Seahawks debut this week by being elevated.
+Harrison is now assured of making his Seahawks debut this week by being elevated to fill Mone’s role.
+He can be elevated one more time before Seattle would have to play him on the 53-player roster.

-Seven players being already declared out pretty much settles Seattle’s 48-player roster for Sunday’s game.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.